paymill/paymill-virtuemart-tutorial/README.md

-# Integration into VirtueMart 1.x
+# Integration into VirtueMart 1.x (currently only EUR supported)

 ## Copy the files to your VM installation